rust-lang/rfcs/text/3729-sized-hierarchy.md

 generic parameter then they would have two options:

-1. Introduce a `?ValueSized` relaxed bound (a user could write `Sized`, `ValueSized` or `?ValueSized`) which has been found unacceptable in previous RFCs ([rfcs#2255][issue_more_implicit_bounds] summarizes these discussions).
+1. Introduce a `?ValueSized` relaxed bound (a user could write `Sized`, `ValueSized` or `?ValueSized`) which has had mixed reception in previous RFCs ([rfcs#2255][issue_more_implicit_bounds] summarizes these discussions).
 2. Keep `?Sized`'s existing meaning of removing the implicit `Sized` bound, which would complicate changing `size_of_val`'s existing `?Sized` bound: